Global Hydrometeorology Resource Center Distributed Active Archive Center (GHRC DAAC) Moves to the Earthdata Cloud

 December 5, 2019

-NASA's Global Hydrology Resource Center Distributed Active Archive Center (GHRC DAAC) at NASA's Marshall Space Flight Center archives information about lightning, tropical cyclones, and other types of hazardous weather collected by NASA.
+NASA's Global Hydrometeorology Resource Center Distributed Active Archive Center (GHRC DAAC) at NASA's Marshall Space Flight Center archives information about lightning, tropical cyclones, and other types of hazardous weather collected by NASA.
 Now GHRC DAAC is the first of NASA's twelve Distributed Active Archive Centers (DAACs) to migrate its data to a commercial cloud provider.

 "We completed the migration in October 2019," said Manil Maskey, GHRC DAAC manager, noting that the data is newly available via Amazon Web Services (AWS).
 "This is a major accomplishment for us," he said.
 "Setting up the infrastructure to comply with NASA security policies was no small task, but we have documented the challenges and how we overcame them.
 We think we have mapped out a clear path that will make the process easier for other DAACs."

-One of the reasons NASA decided GHRC DAAC would be the first DAAC to migrate to the NASA Earthdata Cloud was the diversity of its data holdings.
+One of the reasons NASA decided GHRC DAAC would be the first DAAC to migrate to NASA's Earthdata Cloud was the diversity of its data holdings.
 It manages data from satellites, aircraft campaigns, in-situ sensors, and computer models.
 It is also among the smallest DAACs, which made the migration process "low-risk and high reward," noted Maskey.

 "This is the beginning of a new era for us," said Mark McInerney, NASA's Earth Science Data and Information System (ESDIS) Project Deputy Project Manager.
 "When we get this system fully built, users won't have to spend months of time downloading and organizing data from geographically distributed data centers.
 The data will be co-located and users will be able to run research algorithms directly on the cloud."